wangyuanhao/DeFusion/README.md

 * Step 8: Install the **GDC Data Transfer Tool**.
 The GDC Data Transfer Tool can be downloaded from https://gdc.cancer.gov/access-data/gdc-data-transfer-tool.
 In Windows, the GDC Data Transfer Tool is used in the terminal.
 First, go to the directory where “gdc-clinet.exe” locates in command line.
 Then it should be ready for used in the terminal.
-An alternative could be adding location of the “gdc client.exe” to the environment variables.
+An alternative could be adding location of the “gdc-client.exe” to the environment variables.

 ![step8](img/step8.jpg)